percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

 Preparing the Incremental Backups
 =================================

-The :option:`xtrabackup --prepare` step for incremental backups is not the same as for full backups.
+The `xtrabackup --prepare` step for incremental backups is not the same as for full backups.
 In full backups, two types of operations are performed to make the database consistent: committed transactions are replayed from the log file against the data files, and uncommitted transactions are rolled back.
 You must skip the rollback of uncommitted transactions when preparing an incremental backup, because transactions that were uncommitted at the time of your backup may be in progress, and it's likely that they will be committed in the next incremental backup.
-You should use the :option:`xtrabackup --apply-log-only` option to prevent the rollback phase.
+You should use the
+`xtrabackup --apply-log-only` option to prevent the rollback phase.

 .. warning::

-  **If you do not use the** :option:`xtrabackup --apply-log-only` **option to prevent the rollback phase, then your incremental backups will be useless**.
+  **If you do not use the** `xtrabackup --apply-log-only` **option to prevent the rollback phase, then your incremental backup is useless**.
-  After transactions have been rolled back, further incremental backups cannot be applied.
+  After the transactions have been rolled back, further incremental backups cannot be applied.

 Beginning with the full backup you created, you can prepare it, and then apply the incremental differences to it.
 Recall that you have the following backups:

 .. code-block:: bash